-Celebrity Esports, a UK-based business that organised gaming tournaments featuring celebrities, has entered liquidation.
+Celebrity Esports, a UK-based business that organised gaming tournaments featuring celebrities, has entered voluntary liquidation.

 This means the company is closing down and its assets are being sold in order to pay those who it owes money to.
-Companies House documents show that Celebrity Esports has estimated total debts of just under £370,000.
+Companies House documents show that Celebrity Esports has estimated total debts of just under £370,000, which includes the investments its founder and investor made, as well as sponsors and others that got involved.

 Celebrity Esports was founded in March 2020 by Leo Skagerlind, an entrepreneur who was previously the PA for investor and former Dragon’s Den panellist Richard Farleigh.

-Leo, who has been involved in other businesses including home care firm Access Care and 2 Degrees of Separation, which connects businesses and investors, brought Richard Farleigh on board as chairman of Celebrity Esports.
+Leo, who has been involved in other businesses including 2 Degrees of Separation, which connects businesses and investors, approached Richard Farleigh to back Celebrity Esports.

-Last year, Celebrity Esports held the NHS Charities Together Cup, a celebrity gaming tournament that hoped to raise £10m (with the ‘ultimate goal’ being £100m) for the NHS.
+Last year, before Richard joined, Celebrity Esports held the NHS Charities Together Cup, a celebrity gaming tournament that hoped to raise £10m for the NHS (with the ‘ultimate goal’ being £100m) just after Covid hit.

-The charity tournament attracted a host of celebrities, including John Terry, Ben Stokes, Joe Root, Joleon Lescott, Leah Williamson, Ben Shephard, Chris Kamara, Paddy McGuinness and others taking part, and secured the likes of Lynx Gaming and BP as sponsors.
+The charity tournament attracted a host of celebrities, including John Terry, Ben Stokes, Joe Root, Joleon Lescott, Leah Williamson, Ben Shephard, Chris Kamara, Paddy McGuinness and others, and secured the likes of Lynx Gaming and BP as sponsors.

 “We are always grateful for donations which help us to continue to support NHS patients and staff across the UK at the most challenging time in the history of the NHS.”

-The Superstar League was billed as a franchise-like league that had slots for sponsors to buy into and have their own celeb teams taking part.
+The Superstar League was Celebrity Esports’ 2021 initiative.
+It was billed as a franchise-like league that had slots for sponsors to buy into and have their own celeb teams taking part, each consisting of two celebs and one fan.

-Esports News UK understands that Celebrity Esports offered headline partner rights for £1m, team ownership for £300,000 and other partners to get involved for £50,000 each.
+Celebrity Esports initially planned to produce seven episodes and eight branded teams for the league.
+Esports News UK understands that Celebrity Esports offered headline partner rights for £1m, team ownership/sponsorship for £300,000 and other partners to get involved for £50,000 each.
+We’re told that a lot of these ideas were concepts and that some sponsors did not pay the full sponsorship amount up front – some instead had an ongoing rolling contract.

 The Superstar League attracted big partners including Yodel, Now TV, Grenade, Primark and Boost, which had their own esports-style team names.